 Socialist Realism

-Socialist Realism was the style of art approved by the Soviet Union to "futher the goals of socialism and communisim" according to Wikipedia.
-It is prevalent in Luhansk and most statues of old-style "heroes" such as Lenin are stil standing.
+Socialist Realism was the style of art approved by the Soviet Union to "further the goals of socialism and communism" according to Wikipedia.
+It is prevalent in Luhansk and most statues of old-style "heroes" such as Lenin are still standing.
 It may be because the area was very active in WWII and maybe people are proud of their history.
-The people are pretty friendly and I, surprisingly, found a few strangers who spoke English.
-One girl, who sold me a phone card, helped me put the minutes on the phone and explained how I can do it myself in the future!
+The people are pretty friendly and I, surprisingly, found a few

 Now, I'm back in Kyiv, happy to see Joe again, and ready to fly out again next weekend to Crimea to co-teach a week-long Academic Writing Institute.
 Did I mention that Crimea is on the Black Sea and our classes finish by 1pm?
 Splash!